 Dr. MacDonald’s expertise in vaccinology is also recognized internationally.
 In 1999 she became a founding member of the Global Advisory Committee on Vaccine Safety (GACVS) of the World Health Organization (WHO).
 She also developed the first WHO advanced course for Adverse Events Causality Assessment, which has been taught in over 40 countries since 2005.
 Dr. MacDonald’s expertise in vaccinology lead to her being appointed to the WHO 15-member Strategic Advisory Group of Experts (SAGE) on Immunization, which provides the world with advice on issues related to vaccines.
 From 2012-14 she was a member of the SAGE Working Group on Vaccine Hesitancy and helped draft the 2014 final report.
 She subsequently co-authored a technical report for mitigation of pain on immunization that would be relevant globally.
 She also chairs the SAGE working group on the “Decade of Vaccine” -Global Vaccine Action Plan Assessment.
 A core task of this committee will be working with WHO, UNICEF, GAVI and others to develop the next decade 2021-2030 Global Vaccine Action Plan for presentation to the World Health Assembly in 2020.
 The impact of her vaccine work is vitally important globally since vaccine safety concerns are now recognized as an important factor in vaccine hesitancy.

 Since its founding in 2008, MicroResearch has conducted over 40 two-week workshops in seven African countries, trained over 1,000 health professionals and community members and launched over 100 local research projects to tackle important local African health problems.
-This success was only possible with help from others, who were inspired by her presentations on the MicroResearch program and her work in Africa.
 Over 300 volunteers from Canada, United States, Europe and Africa have become teachers in Africa, reviewed grant proposals or coached African research teams to accomplish their research goals.

 As a result of the program that Dr. MacDonald cofounded, local African research capacity is growing, its faculty are teaching the workshops and administrative staff are managing it.
-One African site has become “Hub” sites, assuming most of the teaching and administrative roles and providing strong evidence MicroResearch will be sustainable for the long term.
 MicroResearch has also allowed women to gain leadership roles and skills in research, thus helping to address the research capacity and gender gaps of Africa.
 MicroResearch has been such a success in Africa that the Nova Scotia Health Authority and the IWK Health Authority decided to introduce a Canadian MicroResearch version in Nova Scotia in 2016 (www.microresearch-international.ca ).
 The training provided in Africa is now growing in Nova Scotia with over 100 health and community professionals trained to undertake community based research to improve the lives of those in need.
 As of June 2019, six workshops have been held, 100 health and community professionals trained and two community based projects launched.
 The MicroResearch concept was recently featured in CIHR Canada 150.